Below is a list of languages offered at UNC-CH that may be used to fulfill the Foreign Language (FL) General Education requirement.

-If the results of the UNC-CH foreign language placement exam place you beyond Level 4, you will need to have your placement confirmed once the fall semester opens.
-Once classes begin, contact the person for your foreign language from the list on page 54 of the Academic Advising Guide.
+If the results of the online UNC-CH foreign language placement exam place you beyond Level 4, you will need to have your placement confirmed once the fall semester opens.
+Once classes begin, you may contact the placement coordinator for your language.
 If your placement is confirmed you will receive placement credit (PL) for Levels 3 and 4 (no hours will be awarded) and your foreign language requirement will be fulfilled.

 Additional Information about Foreign Languages at UNC-Chapel Hill:

 - Most modern foreign languages classes at Carolina are taught in that language from the first day of Level 1.